ajdillhoff/personal-site/content/notes/gpu_pattern_parallel_scan.md

 Each scan block is treated as an individual application of one of the previous kernels.
 Each successive scan block initially does not contain the sums of the preceding blocks.
 Those will be added in a separate kernel.

-**TODO: Add visualization following figs 11.9 and 11.10**
+{{< figure src="/ox-hugo/2024-03-19_22-31-17_screenshot.png" caption="<span class=\"figure-number\">Figure 5: </span>Segmented scan (<a href=\"#citeproc_bib_item_1\">Hwu, Kirk, and El Hajj 2022</a>)." >}}

 After each scan block has computed the scan for its partition, the last elements are then processed in the next step.
 However, these elements are all from different blocks, which means we must write them to a global space so they can all be accessed.
-Completing this step yields an array that has the final values of the scan corresponding the the indices from the original scan blocks (see the figure above).
+Completing this step yields an array that has the final values of the scan corresponding to the indices from the original scan blocks (see the figure above).
 These values can then be used to update the preceding elements in each scan block to complete the scan.

 **Kernel 1: Section Scan**